daniellmb/MinPubSub/README.md

 MinPubSub
 =========

 A micro publish/subscribe messaging framework, weighing in at only **198 bytes** gzipped.
 Created by rewriting Peter Higgins jQuery plugin, it is completely self contained with no external dependencies.
-Keep your projects loosely coupled with this wonderful design pattern.
+Keep your projects loosely coupled with this powerful design pattern.

 ### Features